 Chef de Cuisine

-When Chef Daniel is not in the kitchen, he enjoys spending time at the beach and surfing.
-He is also a collector of reggae music from all eras, with a particular focus on the late '60s through early '80s.
+When Corey is not in the kitchen, he enjoys traveling for culinary inspiration, spending time at the beach, and surfing.
+He is also a collector of reggae music from all eras, with a particular focus on the late ‘60s through the early ‘80s.

 Food & Beverage Coordinator and Private Dining